Selectable Set Randomized Kaczmarz: Experiments

 \section{Experiments}

-We evaluate RK, NSSRK, GSSRK, and GRK on a series of synthetic and real world matrices from the SuiteSparse matrix library \cite{davis2011university}.
+We evaluate RK, NSSRK, GSSRK, and GRK on a series of synthetic and real world matrices from the SuiteSparse matrix library \footnote{Implementation of methods used: \url{https://github.com/jdmoorman/kaczmarz-algorithms/}.}.
 For each matrix, we plot the squared error norm versus iteration number for 20000 iterations.
-Results were averaged over 1000 trials.
+Results were averaged over 100 trials.
+Each line corresponds to the average error at the iteration over the 100 trials and the shading corresponds to one standard deviation above the mean and one standard deviation below the mean at each iteration.The vectors $\xopt$ and $\vb$ for all of the experiments are constructed by taking a standard random normal vector $\vv$ (of mean 0 and standard deviation 1 entries), computing $\xopt = \frac{\mA^T \vv}{\norm{\mA^T \vv}}$, then applying $\mA$ such that $\vb = \mA \xopt$.

+The two synthetic matrices that we consider are the circulant matrix and the 3-banded matrix.
+The circulant matrix is a $100 \times 100 $ matrix with $\sigma_{\min} = 0.690$, see \Cref{fig:ssrk_circ_uniform} and \Cref{fig:ssrk_circ_row}.
+The matrix has non-zeros on the diagonal, sub-diagonal and top right corner.
+The non-zero entries of each row are the row number $i$ divided by $\sqrt{2}$ so each row has non-zero entries $\frac{i}{\sqrt{2}}$.
+The Gramian of the circulant matrix corresponds to the cycle graph Gramian described in \Cref{cor:cycle}.
+The 3-banded matrix is a $100 \times 100$ matrix with standard random normal entries along the diagonal and the three rows above and below the diagonal producing a matrix with bandwidth 3 and $\sigma_{\min} = 0.0180$, see \Cref{fig:ssrk_banded_uniform} and \Cref{fig:ssrk_banded_row}.
+The Gramian of this matrix corresponds to a banded matrix graph with bandwidth 6, in \Cref{cor:banded}.